Find the Best Cord Blood Banks

 When searching for a cord blood bank, it helps to be familiar with the different types.
 For instance, your child may not need the cord blood, but there are other's that are in desperate need for a stem cell donation.
 In this case, you may want to investigate public cord blood companies.
 Before choosing a cord blood bank, investigate the types in our list.

 Public cord blood banks

-Public cord blood companies are mostly nonprofit companies that are traded publicly, and doctors can utilize matching cord blood in these banks for treating their patients, even if the blood is not their own.
+Public cord blood banks are mostly nonprofit centers that are traded publicly.
+Doctors can utilize matching cord blood in these banks for treating their patients, even if the blood is not their own.

 Private cord blood companies

-Private cord blood companies are privately owned, and they collect, process and preserve cord blood for one family's future use.
+Private cord blood companies are privately owned, and they collect, process and preserve cord blood for their customers' future use.